 Photo: Vanny on Flickr

-Taiyaki is a very common sweet of Japan which is a fish shaped cake.
-Usually this cake contains sweet red bean paste fillings.
-Some shops have pink coloured sakura flavour of taiyaki during spring.
+Taiyaki is a very common sweet of Japan which is a fish-shaped cake.
+Usually this cake contains sweet red bean paste filling.
+Some shops sell pink sakura flavoured taiyaki in spring.

-Kashiwamochi is another type of mochi that is eaten during boy’s festival celebrated on May 5.
-It is the white sticky rice cake with Anko fillings in it.
+Kashiwa mochi is another type of mochi that is eaten during the Children's Day festival celebrated on May 5.
+It is a white sticky rice cake with anko (adzuki bean) filling.
 The speciality of this mochi is in the oak leaf in which it is wrapped.
-Chimaki is another type of rice dumplings wrapped in bamboo leaves that are consumed during this festival.
+Chimaki is another type of rice dumpling, wrapped in bamboo leaves, that is consumed during this festival.

 6. Young Bamboo Shoots

-Young Bamboo shoots are used in cooking during the spring and summer seasons.
-It is usually served with rice or seasoned with some sauce.
+Young bamboo shoots are used in cooking during the spring and summer seasons.
+It is usually served with rice or seasoned with a sauce.
 Takenoko is the Japanese word for this.
-People used to go for digging out these seasonal shoots.
+People used to go out digging these seasonal shoots.

 7. Seasonal Weeds